Our team

 Supporting people to overcome challenges has always been central to her outdoor work.
 Her own parenting journey has required her to develop these skills even further, and to understand the detailed factors that challenge and repair us as individuals.

-Beth’s passion for parenting, education and children with support needs, positions her as a great champion for differently-abled learners.
+Beth’s passion for parenting, education and children with additional support needs, positions her as a great champion for differently-wired learners.

 Circle decorative pattern